 Principle How does the proposal impact on this principle?
 IMPACT Please select from drop down box below What will be done to better contribute to positive or mitigate any negative impacts?
-IMPACT AFTER MITIGATIO N Please select from drop down box below Safeguarding: Preventing and responding to abuse and neglect of children, young people and adults with health and social care needs who can't protect themselves. lren, plans which underpin their budgets are design to with strengthen our arrangements for safeguarding Choose an item.
-Impact on Powys County Council Workforce There will be a small number of work force reductions as a consequence of staff restructures that will deliver greater efficiency, resilience and agile working Neutral The Council is also implementing an Apprenticeship programme to encourage all entrant level posts being filled this way Neutral

-Source of Outline Evidence to support judgements

-The Local Government Act 2003 requires the Chief Finance Officer, Section 151 Officer (the Head of Financial Services), to make a report to the Council when it is considering its budget and Council Tax.
+IMPACT AFTER MITIGATIO N Please select from drop down box below Safeguarding: Preventing and responding to abuse and neglect of children, young people and adults with health and social care needs who can't protect themselves.
+The Children's and Adult Services transformation plans which underpin their budgets are design to strengthen our arrangements for safeguarding vulnerable children and adults Good Choose an item.
+Impact on Powys County Council Workforce There will be a small number of work force reductions as a consequence of staff restructures that will deliver greater efficiency, resilience and agile working Neutral The Council is also implementing an Apprenticeship programme to encourage all entrant level posts being filled this way Neutral e 20( Source of Outline Evidence to support judgements The Local Government Act 2003 requires the Chief Finance Officer, Section 151 Officer (the Head of Financial Services), to make a report to the Council when it i il when it is es the Chiet Finance Otticer, Section 151 Officer (the Head of Financial Services), to make a report to the Council considering its budget and Council Tax.
 The report must provide assurance on the robustness of the estimates, highlighting the risks associated with its deliverability and the adequacy of the reserves allowed for in the budget proposals, and fundamentally a balanced budget must be set each year.
 Council can propose and consider alternative budget suggestions, these would have to be fully costed with identified funding to maintain a balanced budget, this is likely to mean other service reductions and changes to Council Tax.